Meet the Grabscheid Voice and Swallowing Center Team

 Vera Leyko, MS, CCC-SLP

 Senior Bilingual Speech Language Pathologist

 Ms. Leyko specializes in the evaluation and treatment of voice and swallowing disorders.
 She has extensive experience treating professional voice.
-Ms. Leyko also works in voice restoration following management of head and neck cancer, providing training and support for use of alaryngeal communication.
+Ms. Leyko also works with voice restoration following management of head and neck cancer, providing training and support for use of alaryngeal communication.
 Ms. Leyko is fluent in Russian and provides evaluation and treatment in both English and Russian.
 Ms. Leyko is trained in fiberoptic endoscopic evaluation of swallow (FEES), modified barium swallow (MBS), videostroboscopy, LSVT®, and Lessac-Madsen Resonant Voice Therapy (LMRVT).
 Ms. Leyko received a BS in Speech Language Pathology from Hofstra University and MS in Speech Language Pathology from Hunter College, CUNY.
 She holds a certificate of clinical competency from the American Speech and Hearing Association.
-Ms. Leyko has been at the New York Eye and Ear Infirmary of Mount Sinai since 2005, where she had the opportunity to train, collaborate, and work closely with the leading speech pathologists, voice scientists, and laryngologists in the field.
+Ms. Leyko has been practicing at Mount Sinai since 2005, where she continues to train, collaborate, and work closely with leading speech-language pathologists, voice scientists, and laryngologists in the field.

 Brittany Palmer Carbone, MM, MS, CCC-SLP